Spencer Foundation: National Academy of Education/Spencer Foundation Dissertation Fellowship Program

 The foundation awards a series of prestigious fellowships to doctoral students completing dissertation research in any area of education research.
-Each fellowship is for $25,000 and supports individuals in the final year of their doctoral training.
-The average number of fellowships awarded is 25 out of 600 applicants.
+Each fellowship is for $27,500 and supports individuals in the final year of their doctoral training.
+The average number of fellowships awarded is 35 out of 400 applicants.
 Selection is determined by members of the National Academy of Education and by highly respected senior education research scholars.
 It provides a number of networking and professional development opportunities and informally is seen as an indicator of who are some of the most promising researchers in education.

 National Academy of Education/Spencer Foundation Postdoctoral Fellowship Program

-The foundation also awards a series of prestigious fellowships to early career education researchers, typically pre-tenured professors at research intensive institutions.
-Each fellowship is for a total of $55,000 and is for one or two years depending on the preference of the recipient.
-The fellowship relieves the researcher from a year's worth of teaching responsibilities in order to pursue an innovative and important education research project.
-The average number of fellowships awarded is 20 out of 200 applicants each year.
+The foundation also awards a series of prestigious fellowships to early career education researchers, typically pre-tenured professors at research-intensive institutions.
+Each fellowship is for a total of $70,000 and is for one or two years, depending on the preference of the recipient.
+The fellowship relieves the researcher from a year's worth of teaching- and service-related responsibilities in order to pursue an innovative and important education research project.
+The average number of fellowships awarded is 25 out of 270 applicants each year.
 Selection is determined by a committee of members of the National Academy of Education.
 Only scholars who have graduated from their doctorates within the previous five years may apply.
-Recipients of the fellowship also are recognized as the most promising young scholars in education research, and this is widely considered to be one of the top distinctions available to an early career researcher.
+Recipients of the fellowship are also recognized as the most promising young scholars in educational research, and this is widely considered to be one of the top distinctions available to an early-career researcher.